Seasonal Safety Advice

 - Consult and inform any neighbours prior to having a bonfire.

-- Be careful what materials are used in the bonfire, eg:
+- Be careful what materials are used in the bonfire, for example:

-- Petrol, paraffin or accelerants should never be used.
+- Petrol, paraffin or accelerants should NEVER be used to light bonfires.

 If you are attending a bonfire:

-- keep pets and animals away from the fire; and
+- Keep pets and animals away from the fire.

-Remember, if we are tasked to a bonfire related incident, it is because someone from the local community has a concern and requires NIFRS assistance.
+At any sign of danger or in the event of an emergency, dial 999 and ask for the Fire & Rescue Service.
+If NIFRS is tasked to a bonfire related incident, it is because someone from the local community has a concern and requires assistance.

-Whether you are heading off to a music festival or are spending a weekend outdoors, stick to these simple guidelines and keep your camping trip safe-
+Whether you are heading off to a music festival or spending a weekend outdoors, please follow these simple guidelines to help keep your camping trip safe:

 - Tents should ideally be pitched at least 6 metres apart from other tents.

-- Keep a torch handy.
-Never light a candle or have any kind of flame burning apparatus in or near to a tent.
+- Never light candles or have anything else with a naked flame in or near to a tent.

 - Keep lighters and matches out of the reach of children.